Course Outline

 Engaged

-2 Apply and demonstrate the values and ethical principles of social work according to the AASW Code of Ethics.
+2 Apply and demonstrate the values and ethical principles of social work in accordance with the AASW Code of Ethics.
 Knowledgeable

 Creative and critical thinker